-The existing junction would be widened to accommodate the proposed abnormal loads and the sight visibility splays would be cleared to ensure safe access for all users at the junction.
+The site access junction has been assessed and an indicative access junction is provided in Appendix C. The existing junction would be widened to accommodate the proposed abnormal loads and the sight visibility splays would be cleared to ensure safe access for all users at the junction.